 I feel a bit wowed.
 Going from that continuous rush when I have time for nothing to this where I have all the time in the world.
 For once, I feel the time it’s passing a lot slower.
 Such a change in such a short time, it's incredible.

-More time to meditate, to reflect, to stop and see things that I have not had the chance of observing in the past few years.
+More time to meditate, reflect, stop and see things that I have not had the chance of observing in the past few years.

-Yes we do worry, the uncertainty of what tomorrow will bring but we will have to just do our best and take everything as it comes.
+Yes, we do worry, about the uncertainty of what tomorrow will bring but we will have to just do our best and take everything as it comes.